Microservice Startup Template

 - SaaS Microservice is used to manage tenants and editions for a multi-tenant system.
 If your system is not multi-tenant, you can remove this service and its database from the solution.

-- Administration Microservice is mostly related to infrastructure requirements like permissions, settings, audit logs, dynamic localizations and BLOB storing.
-This service and the related database can be splitted based on your design decisions.
+- Administration Microservice is mostly related to infrastructure requirements like permissions, settings, audit logs, dynamic localization and BLOB storing.
+This service and the related database can be split based on your design decisions.

-- Product Microservice is an example microservices that can be investigated to learn how to develop your own microservices.
+- Product Microservice is an example microservices that can be investigated to develop your own microservices.

 - There are four databases, each is owned by the related microservice.
 Databases are SQL Server with EF Core integrated in the applications.
 You can switch to another RDBMS or MongoDB for any of them.
 Administration and SaaS databases are used by other services since they contains cross-cutting style data (like permissions and audit logs) that is needed by all services.
 The reasons behind this design decision will be discussed and alternative implementations will be explained.

-- There are some infrastructure services are configured in the solution (they are configured to run with docker-compose);
+- There are some infrastructure services are configured in the solution (they are configured to run with docker-compose and also with Tye);

 - Redis is used as a distributed cache server.

-- RabbitMQ is used a a distributed event/message bus.
+- RabbitMQ is used as a distributed event/message bus.

 - ElasticSearch is used as a central point to write application logs.